Panagora Asset Management Inc. Sells 3,804 Shares of Sterling Infrastructure, Inc. (NASDAQ:STRL)

-Panagora Asset Management Inc. reduced its position in shares of Sterling Infrastructure, Inc. (NASDAQ:STRL – Free Report) by 5.6% in the second quarter, according to its most recent filing with the SEC.
-The fund owned 63,754 shares of the construction company’s stock after selling 3,804 shares during the quarter.
-Panagora Asset Management Inc. owned about 0.21% of Sterling Infrastructure worth $3,557,000 at the end of the most recent reporting period.
+Panagora Asset Management Inc. trimmed its stake in Sterling Infrastructure, Inc. (NASDAQ:STRL – Free Report) by 5.6% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor owned 63,754 shares of the construction company’s stock after selling 3,804 shares during the period.
+Panagora Asset Management Inc. owned 0.21% of Sterling Infrastructure worth $3,557,000 at the end of the most recent quarter.

-Other hedge funds and other institutional investors have also recently modified their holdings of the company.
-BlackRock Inc. lifted its position in Sterling Infrastructure by 19.0% during the first quarter.
-BlackRock Inc. now owns 3,377,877 shares of the construction company’s stock valued at $127,954,000 after purchasing an additional 538,387 shares during the last quarter.
-Congress Asset Management Co.
-MA purchased a new position in Sterling Infrastructure in the second quarter worth about $28,836,000.
-Great Lakes Advisors LLC bought a new stake in Sterling Infrastructure during the first quarter worth approximately $11,437,000.
-Invesco Ltd. raised its position in Sterling Infrastructure by 43.5% during the first quarter.
-Invesco Ltd. now owns 600,014 shares of the construction company’s stock valued at $16,080,000 after purchasing an additional 181,777 shares during the period.
-Finally, Morgan Stanley lifted its stake in shares of Sterling Infrastructure by 98.6% in the 4th quarter.
-Morgan Stanley now owns 295,261 shares of the construction company’s stock valued at $9,685,000 after purchasing an additional 146,578 shares during the last quarter.
-80.89% of the stock is currently owned by institutional investors.
+Other hedge funds have also recently made changes to their positions in the company.
+BlackRock Inc. increased its position in shares of Sterling Infrastructure by 19.0% during the first quarter.
+BlackRock Inc. now owns 3,377,877 shares of the construction company’s stock worth $127,954,000 after purchasing an additional 538,387 shares in the last quarter.
+Vanguard Group Inc. increased its position in Sterling Infrastructure by 3.3% during the 3rd quarter.
+Vanguard Group Inc. now owns 1,638,538 shares of the construction company’s stock valued at $35,180,000 after buying an additional 52,977 shares in the last quarter.
+Dimensional Fund Advisors LP raised its stake in Sterling Infrastructure by 2.3% in the second quarter.
+Dimensional Fund Advisors LP now owns 1,554,187 shares of the construction company’s stock valued at $86,724,000 after buying an additional 34,692 shares during the last quarter.
+State Street Corp boosted its holdings in Sterling Infrastructure by 2.2% in the first quarter.
+State Street Corp now owns 613,475 shares of the construction company’s stock worth $23,238,000 after acquiring an additional 13,012 shares in the last quarter.
+Finally, Geode Capital Management LLC increased its holdings in shares of Sterling Infrastructure by 5.7% during the second quarter.
+Geode Capital Management LLC now owns 608,398 shares of the construction company’s stock valued at $33,949,000 after acquiring an additional 33,065 shares in the last quarter.
+80.89% of the stock is currently owned by hedge funds and other institutional investors.

-Separately, StockNews.com initiated coverage on Sterling Infrastructure in a research report on Thursday, October 5th.
+Separately, StockNews.com began coverage on shares of Sterling Infrastructure in a report on Thursday, October 5th.
 They set a “buy” rating on the stock.

 Sterling Infrastructure, Inc engages in the e-infrastructure, transportation, and building solutions primarily in the Southern United States, the Northeastern and Mid-Atlantic United States, the Rocky Mountain states, California, and Hawaii.
 It undertakes infrastructure and rehabilitation projects for highways, roads, bridges, airports, ports, light rail, water, wastewater, and storm drainage systems for the departments of transportation in various states, regional transit authorities, airport authorities, port authorities, water authorities and railroads.